7bitcoder/7bitDI/Docs/basic-guides/services-lifetime.rst

 * Singleton: validInstance provider will create only one instance of this validInstance (accessible via the getService method)
 * Scoped: instance provider will create only one instance of this instance for each scope (accessible via the getService method)
-* Transient: services are always unique, a new instanceValidity is provided every time it is requested, and the instanceValidity provider returns, in this case, std::unique_ptr (accessible via createService method)
+* Transient: services are always unique, a new service is provided every time it is requested, and the service provider returns, in this case, std::unique_ptr (accessible via createService method)

 .. warning::
    Only transient services can be created using createInstance method otherwise the method will throw an exception